 You may lower umbrella insurance premiums by holding significant assets in trust.
 Placing the assets outside the reach of creditors means insuring those assets is no longer necessary.
 This simultaneously protects assets while lowering insurance premiums.
 The potential yearly savings can easily exceed the trust's formation costs.

 Several states actively compete to be the most favorable jurisdiction for creating and relocating trusts.
 Top situs jurisdictions tend to extend or remove the rule against perpetuities, have no state taxes, allow special purpoe or self-settled trusts, and allow easy modification and reformation of trust documents.

-Wyoming provides 1,000 year dynasty trusts, simplified reformation, migration and modification procedures, nation leading LLC laws, and the ability to create an asset protection trust for yourself.
+Beyond allowing all of the above, Wyoming also provides 1,000 year dynasty trusts, simplified reformation, migration and modification procedures, nation leading LLC laws, and the ability to create an asset protection trust for yourself.
 There are no income or capital gains taxes on trust assets, and no taxes on personal or corportae income, gifts, out of state retirement income, intangibles etc.

 To benefit from these laws a trust must establish its situs in Wyoming.
 The easiest method is setting up a Wyoming private trust company which to act as the Wyoming trustee.
 The principal place of business and administration thus occurrs in state and establishes the requisite contacts.